Sustainability

-Sustainability is a societal goal that relates to the ability of people to safely co-exist on Earth over a long time.
-Specific definitions of this term are difficult to agree on and have varied with literature, context, and time.
-Sustainability is commonly described as having three dimensions (or pillars): environmental, economic, and social.
-Many publications state that the environmental dimension is the most important.
-For this reason, in everyday use, sustainability is often focused on countering major environmental problems, such as climate change, loss of biodiversity, loss of ecosystem services, land degradation, and air and water pollution.
-The concept of sustainability can be used to guide decisions at the global, national, and individual levels (e.g. sustainable living).

-A closely related concept is that of sustainable development, and the terms are often used synonymously.
-However, UNESCO distinguishes the two like this: "Sustainability is often thought of as a long-term goal (i.e. a more sustainable world), while sustainable development refers to the many processes and pathways to achieve it."
+Sustainability (from the latin sustinere - hold up, hold upright; furnish with means of support; bear, undergo, endure) is the ability to continue over a long period of time.
+In modern usage it generally refers to a state in which the environment, economy, and society will continue to exist over a long period of time.
+Many definitions emphasize the environmental dimension.
+This can include addressing key environmental problems, such as climate change and biodiversity loss.
+The idea of sustainability can guide decisions at the global, national, organizational, and individual levels.
+A related concept is that of sustainable development, and the terms are often used to mean the same thing.
+UNESCO distinguishes the two like this: "Sustainability is often thought of as a long-term goal (i.e. a more sustainable world), while sustainable development refers to the many processes and pathways to achieve it."